saharletaief/Tweets_classification/README.md

 </code></pre>
 <p>Search Method:</p>
 	API.search :Returns a collection of relevant Tweets matching a specified query.<br>
-### Tweets Preprocessing<br>
+### Tweets Preprocessing
-Since we are dealing with tweets, we need to do specific tweet text cleaning along with normal text pre-processing.
+<p>Since we are dealing with tweets, we need to do specific tweet text cleaning along with normal text pre-processing. </p>
 <p>Use of tweet-preprocessor:</p>
 Preprocessor is a preprocessing library for tweet data written in Python.<br>When building Machine Learning systems based on tweet data, a preprocessing is required.
 This library makes it easy to clean, parse or tokenize the tweets.